 Embryo Cryopreservation Can Improve Your Chances of Becoming Pregnant

-During in vitro fertilization (IVF), many sperm cells are combined with a number of eggs outside the body, and multiple embryos may develop.
-One or more embryos are then transferred to the mother's uterus in order to establish pregnancy.
+During in vitro fertilization (IVF) multiple embryos may develop.
 After IVF, embryo cryopreservation, a process of freezing and preserving the non-transferred embryos, can make non-transferred embryos viable for use in the future.
 With embryo cryopreservation, if you decide to undergo IVF again, you can do so without having to undergo another egg retrieval surgery.
-To learn more about embryo cryopreservation performed at our New Orleans practice, contact our office today.
+To learn more about embryo cryopreservation performed at our treatment centers practice, contact our office today.

 The Embryo Cryopreservation Process

-IVF labs currently use two processes to preserve embryos: slow freezing and vitrification, or ultra-rapid freezing.
+IVF labs currently use two processes, slow freezing and vitrification, or rapid freezing, to preserve embryos.
 Vitrification has become increasingly popular in recent years because of its many benefits, including a lower risk of damage to the cells.

 Frozen embryos are very resilient, and can safely remain frozen for long periods of time.
 In fact, as many as two-thirds of embryos are able to withstand the freezing and thawing process.
 In some cases, embryos that have been frozen for as long as 20 years have been used to help couples successfully start and grow their families.

 Although IVF is a safe and fairly simple procedure, one of the major risks associated with this fertility treatment is multiple pregnancies.
 Multiple pregnancies place the health of both the mother and fetuses at risk.
-Our doctors typically recommend transferring no more than two embryos per IVF treatment.
+Our doctors typically recommend transferring no more than one embryo per IVF treatment.

 Learn More about the Procedure during a Consultation